liferay/clay/clayui.com/content/docs/components/dataset-display.md

 title: "Dataset Display"
 ---

-<article id="dataset-display">

 A dataset display is the combination of a <a href="/docs/components/toolbars/management-toolbar.html">management bar</a> with one or many data visualization types and a possible mechanism of pagination.
 The most common visualization types used are <a href="/docs/components/table/table.html">table</a>, <a href="/docs/components/list.html">list</a> and <a href="/docs/components/card.html">card</a>.

+<div class="alert alert-info">Check the <a href="https://lexicondesign.io">Lexicon</a> <a href="https://lexicondesign.io/docs/components/dataset-display.html">Dataset Display Pattern</a> for a more in-depth look at the motivations and proper usage of this component.</div>

+<article id="dataset-display">

+### Example

 <div class="clay-dataset-display">
     <div>